mj-xmr/SolOptXMR/docs/testing.md

 For the entire day the batteries were so undercharged, that the optimal solution doesn't include starting the computer for any period of time.
 In the Penalities/hashes progression plot you may see, that one of the 1st solutions tried the mining was indeed considered, but ended up rejecting thes idea due to high penalities associated with even more undervoltage.

+As you may see, beneath there's a warning produced, yet the application exits cleanly.

 ### Undercharged batteries but mining

 ![undercharged-mining](screenshots/testing/08-undercharged-but-loading.png)